 This post may contain affiliate links, meaning I may earn a small commission when you purchase from the links at no additional cost to you.
 Don't worry; I only recommend products I use myself, and all opinions expressed here are my own.

-You are about to land in Canada with your work permit, and you have doubts about what are the steps to follow upon arrival?
+You are about to land in Canada with your study or work permit, and you have doubts about what are the steps to follow upon arrival?

 In this post, you will find ten steps you should take as soon as you arrive in Canada to get settled in the best possible way.